Allergic Gastroenteritis Quiz

 Developed by doctors.

-A condition where the intestines react strongly to certain foods, causing diarrhea and abdominal discomfort.
+This is a condition where the intestines react strongly to certain foods or other unknown allergens, causing diarrhea and abdominal discomfort.
 Common triggers include milk, eggs, seafood, and nuts.
 Childhood allergies may gradually disappear by adulthood, but allergies can develop at any point in life.

 • Nausea or vomiting after eating